developerdhairya/HLD-Basic-Concepts/High-Level-System-Design.md

 # `Streaming`

+- Streaming is passing of event log in distributed log file as they occur so that receiver can move backward and forward within the file to process and  re-process messages.
 - In streaming, a single message is not enough to give the complete picture as we need to analyse whole stream of messages to understant the acual message.
--  We maintain a distributed log file and consumers move backward and forward within that file to re-process messages they've already received on command.
-- In simple words, streaming is the passing of event log as they occur.
 - For eg- When you visit amazon,all your clicks are put into stream to generate user data as a 1-2 clicks are usually not enough to get user preferences.
 - It can be implemented using kafka and is also available on AWS as Amazon Kinesis.

-Note: In messaging, we generally can't reprocess a message as it is deleted but we can do that using backup(Eg-batch layer) puting it back into queue from the backup.
+Fun Fact: In messaging, we generally can't reprocess a message as it is deleted but we can do that using backup(Eg-batch layer) puting it back into queue from the backup.

 # `Web Sockets`